Subscribe

 • Implemented horizontal scalability for load distribution.
 A new node was added whenever there was too much load on the existing ones.
 So, whenever CPU usage was exceeding 90% of its capacity and staying there for a specified period of time, a new node would be added to ease the load.

-• Extensively benefited from caching as this system contains lots of static information, such as trainers’ names, workout titles, etc.
+• Used caching extensively, as this system contains lots of static information, such as trainers’ names, workout titles, etc.

 In another example, the system asynchronously performs smart trimming on user videos to remove any parts where the user was inactive.